midahp/Twitch-Watcher/README.md

 This extension uses the hls streaming library hls.js from https://github.com/video-dev/hls.js.

 After installing the extension, the directory page will open.
-Clicking the extension icon or typing "twitch.simple" in the address bar will also open it.
+Clicking the extension icon will also open it.
+I suggest bookmarking this page.

 # Player Keybindings